 Returning applicants are required to complete a RENEWAL APPLICATION.
 The online application is a fillable PDF and may be completed electronically.
 The completed application must then be printed in order to submit to The American Legion National Headquarters.

-For more information regarding The American Legion Legacy Scholarship Fund, e-mail:
+For more information regarding The American Legion Legacy Scholarship, e-mail: